MicrosoftDocs/power-automate-docs/articles/flow-plugins-m365.md

 Currently, the flows that are created and run need to be in the tenant's default environment.
 A setup experience for the plugin that allows users to choose nondefault environments to associate the plugin with isn't available yet.

-## Copilot Skills trigger support for Power Automate CMK protected flows
+## Copilot Skills trigger support for Power Automate customer-managed keys (CMK) protected flows

-Currently, the flows utilizing the copilot invoking user's connection as opposed to embedded connections are not supported for invokling cloud flows protected by CMK.
-Learn More about known limitations for Power Automate CMK here https://learn.microsoft.com/en-us/power-automate/customer-managed-keys#known-limitations
+Currently, the flows utilizing Copilot invoking user's connection as opposed to embedded connections aren't supported for invokling cloud flows protected by CMK.
+Learn more about known limitations for Power Automate CMK in [Known limitations](customer-managed-keys.md#known-limitations).

 ## Related information